 Fig. 3 Calibration between radiocaesium concentration and counting rate (Eq.
 1 is without any consideration of leakage coefficients, Eq.
 2 is considered leakage coefficients.).

 Comparison of radiocaesium concentration between the in-situ device and sampling soil.

 The vertical distribution of radiocaesium concentration by Eq.
-2 approximately coincides with that of soil sampling (Fig. 4a~c).
+2 approximately coincides with that of soil sampling (Fig. $4a \sim c$).
 However radiocaesium concentration of the 1-2 cm soil measured with the in-situ device is smaller than that of sampled soil.

-These results are attributable to two reasons: (1) Disturbance of surface soil and (2) mismatch of 0 cm's reference between the in-situ device and actual soil surface which is made in agricultural fields.
+These results are attributable to two reasons: (1) Disturbance of surface soil and (2) mismatch of 0 cm's concentration in soil at each depth level.